This post may contain affiliate links. Please read our disclosure policy.

 - 2/3 cup plain, whole milk yogurt

-- 2 teaspoons granulated sugar, to top the biscuits
+- 2 teaspoons granulated sugar, or demerara sugar, top the biscuits

 Instructions

-- Thickly slice the nectarines and simply pull apart the apricots to halve them into a 13x9x2 or similar-sized oval baking dish.
+- Thickly slice the nectarines, pitting them as you do this.
+Pull apart the apricots to halve them and remove the pits.
+Place all of the fruit into a 13x9x2-inch or similar-sized oval baking dish.

 - Top the fruit with the brown sugar, granulated sugar, lemon juice, and orange blossom water.
-Stir to coat the fruit completely and "melt" the sugars.
+Stir to coat the fruit completely.
 Taste the fruit, and if you think it is still very tart, add a couple more tablespoons of either of the sugars.
+If it needs more tartness, add more lemon juice.
 Stir in the 1/4 cup flour.

 - Bake for 30 minutes.

 - While the fruit cooks, make the biscuit topping.
-In a food processor, pulse the flour, sugar, baking powder, baking soda, and salt to combine.
+Using a whisk and a large bowl, or in a food processor, pulse the flour, sugar, baking powder, baking soda, and salt to combine.ย

-- Add all of the cubed cold butter at once, then pulse in 1-second pulses until a dry crumb forms (about 10 1-second pulses).
+- Add all of the cubed cold butter at once, then cut with a pastry cutter or in the food processor pulse in 1-second pulses until a dry crumb forms (about 10 1-second pulses).
 Transfer the mixture to a medium bowl.

 - Use a rubber spatula to fold in the yogurt.
 Use a light hand and keep at it until the dough comes together.
 This takes some doing but is worth it for a tender biscuit!
 The dough should look a little rough; don’t over-mix or over-handle it.

-- When the fruit is bubbling and baked, remove from the oven and increase the heat to 425 degrees.
+- When the fruit is bubbling and baked, remove from the oven and increase the heat to 425โ.

-- Lightly and roughly shape 10 flat-ish biscuits and space them evenly over the fruit, without letting them touch one another.
+- Lightly and roughly shape 10 flat-ish biscuits and space them evenly over the fruit, without letting them touch one another if possible.

 - Top each biscuit with a dusting of the remaining teaspoons of granulated sugar.

-- Bake for 16 minutes, or until the biscuits are golden.
+- Bake for 16 minutes, or until the biscuits are golden brown on top.
 Cool the cobbler for about 20 minutes before serving.
-To make ahead, rewarm the cobbler for 15 minutes or long as you need, in a low oven (250 degrees).
+To make ahead, rewarm the cobbler for 15 minutes or long as you need, in a low oven (250โ).

 Nutrition information is automatically calculated, so should only be used as an approximation.